ismasan/plumb/README.md

 # Plumb

+**This library is work in progress!**

-Composable data validation and coercion in Ruby.
-WiP.
+Composable data validation, coercion and processing in Ruby.
 Takes over from https://github.com/ismasan/parametric

 This library takes ideas from the excellent https://dry-rb.org ecosystem, with some of the features offered by Dry-Types, Dry-Schema, Dry-Struct.
 However, I'm aiming at a subset of the functionality with a (hopefully) smaller API surface and fewer concepts, focusing on lessons learned after using Parametric in production for many years.